LPulle/NHSE/shiny/Readme.md

 * Web checker: https://nhseiuecperformance.shinyapps.io/amb_checker_all_web/
 * Folder checker: https://nhseiuecperformance.shinyapps.io/amb_checker_all_folder -->

+## Update 2022-10-25
+* Deployed version to shinyapps.io using this github account
+* App is sourced direct from github repo allowing changes to cascade without re-deploying

 ##### The code performs 9 checks on the data:
 * SummedFalse is “summed” columns for each trust compared against the England figure
 * MeanedFalse is “meaned” columns for each trust compared against the England figure